skiadas/TheoryCompCourse/schedule.md

         - At each stage, eliminate a non-start non-accept state and update transitions
         - Result is a dfa like bottom of page 179

-Section 9.5
+Sections 9.5-9.7
-  ~ - Regular languages
+  ~ - Regular languages (Wahl)
+    - Combining regular languages: (Wahl)
+        - The union, complement, intersection, star, and reverse of regular languages is regular
     - The non-regular language GnTn.
+(Wahl)
-        - Intuitive explanation of why this language is not regular
+        - Intuitive explanation of why this language is not regular (Wahl)
+    - Proving a language is not regular (Pumping Lemma) (Wahl)
+    - Examples non-regular languages: (Wahl)
+        - Language of properly-nested parentheses

 ## Week 10 (11/05-11/09)